girlbossceo/conduwuit/docs/differences.md

 - Purge unmaintained/irrelevant/broken database backends (heed, sled, persy) and other unnecessary code or overhead
 - webp support for images
 - Add cargo audit support to CI
+- CI tests with all features
 - Add timestamp by commit date support to building OCI images for keeping image build reproducibility and still have a meaningful "last modified date" for OCI image metadata
 - Update rusqlite/sqlite (not that you should be using it)
-- Startup check if conduwuit running in a container and is listening on 127.0.0.1
+- Startup check if conduwuit running in a container and is listening on 127.0.0.1 (generally containers are using NAT networking and 0.0.0.0 is the intended listening address)
-- Bump

 ## Admin Room: